signalkuppe/pequeno/README.md

 };
 ```

 Now you have a `news` collection available in your templates.
-In Every data promise function you cana ccess the pequeno instance.
+In Every data promise function you can access the pequeno instance.
 So, for example, you can get the config object.

 ## Pagination